 Nicole has two young boys, Darcy and Lewis, with her husband Marcus.
 Outside of work she enjoys spending time with her family and friends and leads a busy active lifestyle.

 Hi I’m Sharon.
 I’ve been involved in Audiology for a few more years than I’d like to admit!
-Read more
+To give a clue I completed my Audiology qualifications at Melbourne University headed by Professor Graeme Clarke when he was developing the area of Cochlear Implants Read more

 After qualifying, I worked for the Victorian Health Department’s paediatric audiology service during its inaugural years.
 I moved to Adelaide to work at the WCH – as well, I was involved in additional adult audiology – working evenings for an ENT surgeon.

 My first direct involvement with the Cochlear Implant was around 1990 when I spent time with the Adult clinic at FMC learning some very new skills.
 In 1991, the first children in South Australia were implanted at the Women’s & Children’s Hospital where I was the senior Audiologist.